-At present, the campus has seven major buildings-four classroom buildings, the library (first phase), the student center and a physical education and athletic facility.
+At present, the campus has four classroom buildings, the library (first phase), the student center, a physical education and athletic facility, a student housing area and various support facilities.

-Goodwyn Hall contains approximately 100,000 square feet of space.
-The School of Sciences, as well as the Division of Continuing Education, are housed in Goodwyn Hall.
+Goodwyn Hall, containing over 100,000 square feet of space, houses the School of Sciences, the Division of Continuing Education, the Center for Government and Public Affairs, and the Art Gallery.

 The School of Education is housed in one wing of the Liberal Arts/Education complex completed in 1974 and the School of Liberal Arts is housed in a wing completed in 1975.
-This complex contains classrooms, offices, counseling rooms, a reading clinic and a speech and hearing clinic.
+This complex contains classrooms, offices, counseling rooms, a reading clinic, and a speech and hearing clinic.

-The School of Business is housed in a building on the east side of the campus, containing approximately 29,000 square feet of space.
-This building also houses the AUM Computer Center which has been equipped with both stand-alone equipment and terminals to the larger Auburn University Computer Center.
+The School of Business and Computer Center are housed in a 29,000 square foot building on the east side of the campus.
+Plans call for an addition to this building in the near future.
+The Computer Center is equipped with both stand alone equipment and terminals to the larger Computer Center at Auburn.

 The Library Building contains some 50,000 square feet and houses both the Library and Administrative Offices.
-The ten-story tower portion will be added, it is hoped, within the next five years.
+Construction of a ten-story tower addition will begin this year.

-The University Center contains a cafeteria/snackbar, a bookstore, a recreation room, student study and television lounges, offices for student activities and a theatre.
+The University Center contains a cafeteria/snackbar, a bookstore, recreation rooms, student study and television lounges, offices for student activities, a theatre and the Conference Center.

-Student housing for approximately 336 students was occupied in September of 1979.
+The seven building student housing complex, containing modular units serving 336 students, was completed in September of 1979.